Dwayne-Rodrigues/the-rtl-compendium/01_Logic_Gates/NAND_Gate/README.md

 # NAND Gate Logic Primitive

-This module implements a 2-input NAND (Not-AND) gate, a "Universal Gate" in digital logic.
+This module implements a 2-input NAND (Not-AND) gate, a "Universal Gate" in digital logic across multiple HDLs.
 The design has been verified through RTL elaboration and behavioral simulation using **AMD Vivado 2024.2**.

 ## 1. Hardware Schematic (RTL Analysis)
 The following schematic was generated using the **Vivado Elaborated Design** tool.
+It represents the logical mapping of the HDL code into generic hardware primitives.

 **Note on Decomposition:** As seen in the diagram, Vivado elaborates the NAND logic by connecting an `RTL_AND` primitive to an `RTL_INV` (Inverter).
 While these appear as two separate components in the elaborated view, they are optimized into a single Physical LUT during the synthesis phase.